-As a general rule, board papers are sent to Directors at least one week in advance in order for Directors to be adequately prepared for the meeting.
-Senior management attends Board meetings to answer any query from the Directors.
+As a general rule, board papers are sent to Directors one week in advance in order for Directors to be adequately prepared for the meeting.
+Senior Management attends Board meetings to answer any query from the Directors.
 The Directors also have unrestricted access to the Company Secretary and Management at all times.
 Directors are entitled to request from Management and provided with such additional information as needed to make informed and timely decisions.Company Secretary

-The Company Secretary works closely with the Chairman in setting the agenda for Board meetings.
+The Company Secretary works closely with the Chairman in setting the agenda for board meetings.
 She attends all Board meetings and ensures that board procedures are followed and that applicable rules and regulations are complied with.
-Under the direction of the Chairman, the Company Secretary's responsibilities include ensuring good information flow within the Board and its Board Committees, and between Management and non-executive Directors.
+Under the direction of the Chairman, the Company Secretary’s responsibilities include ensuring good information flow within the Board and its Board Committees, and between Management and non-executive Directors.
 The Company Secretary also organises orientation and training for new Directors, as well as provides updates and advises Directors on all governance matters.
-The Articles provide that the appointment and removal of the Company Secretary is subject to the approval of the Board.
+The Constitution provides that the appointment and removal of the Company Secretary is subject to the approval of the Board.

 Should Directors, whether as a group or individually, need independent professional advice relating to the Company’s affairs, the Company Secretary will appoint a professional advisor to render the relevant advice.
 The cost of such professional advice will be borne by the Company.